 To say that this dinner is family friendly would be an understatement.
-My 10 year old LOVES seafood.
-I was a little worried what the 3 year old would think since he can tend to be a picky eater but he gobbled up a few pieces I cut then asked for more.
-Even my husband who isn’t a big seafood eater liked it.
-For me I’ve always enjoyed seafood and salmon especially.
-Growing up my family was full of adventurous eaters and I’m hoping my boys will be too as I expand my home cooking skills.
+My 10-year-old LOVES seafood.
+I was a little worried what the 3-year-old would think since he can tend to be a picky eater but he gobbled up a few pieces I cut then asked for more.

 Cover with tin foil then oil it so the fish doesn’t stick.
 Preheat oven to 400 degrees.
 Wash and chop the asparagus (my favorite-check out my other Sunday Supper recipe Asparagus Soup), chop the onions then put them both in a bowl.
 Drizzle with 1 Tbs oil, salt, and pepper.
 Stir to coat all the veggies.